Robaina/Pynteny/ms/paper.md

 # Acknowledgements

-We acknowledge constructive feedback from Pynteny users which has helped to improve the package.
+We acknowledge constructive feedback from Pynteny users as well as reviewers at PyOpenSci which has helped to improve the package.
 This study was funded by project PID2019-110011RB-C32 (Spanish Ministry of Science and Innovation, Spanish State Research Agency, doi: 10.13039/501100011033).

 # References